In the Groove 2: General Information

 Some technologically savvy players have found methods of hacking the game and loading additional content onto an "In the Groove 2" machine.
 The In The Groove 2 arcade machine has a regular computer inside that runs a distribution of Debian Linux and a modified version of the open-source StepMania software.
 Players who can gain access to the data on the hard drive of the computer can modify configuration files, add new features, load new songs, change graphics or artwork, or modify the behavior of the StepMania engine running in the game.

 The most popular methods of hacking involve booting the machine into a rogue operating system (usually a live Linux distribution such as SLAX Frodo).
 From there, additional songs and data can be downloaded from the USB card plugged into the Player 1 USB port, while a USB keyboard is plugged in to the Player 2 USB port to type commands at the Linux console.

 Most of these hacks utilize an option in one of StepMania's configuration files, Static.ini, to load songs and content from additional locations on the hard drive where the hacker can store songs and other data.

 OpenITG and NotITG

-Due to the popularity of the franchise, some players modified the game to be played on home computers, which in 2009 became released as OpenITG, based on the code for Stepmania 3.95.
+Due to the popularity of the franchise, some players modified the game to be played on home computers, which in 2009 became released as OpenITG, based on the code for StepMania 3.95.
 In 2016, an internet user known as Taro4012 released NotITG, a fork of OpenITG which is "designed to make it easier for mod file creators to implement their ideas.
 It aims to preserve compatibility with all existing StepMania 3.95 and In The Groove mod files, and be the definitive environment for creating and enjoying that content.".
-This was released in 2016 alongside the reveal of the tournament he hosts simply called the "UKSRT" (United Kingdom Sight Reading Tournament) of which players are forced to read mod-charts that they've never seen before.
+This was released in 2016 alongside the release of the song pack for the eighth tournament Taro has hosted titled the "UKSRT" (United Kingdom Sight Reading Tournament) in which players read modcharts (stages in which the visuals are much more unusual, often with notes that are hard to read) that they've never seen before.
+Often these modcharts used in UKSRT are specifically made for the tournament, and have many gimmicks.

+As of October 10, 2024, the latest version of NotITG available to the public is version 4.9.1.